alicolville/Weight-Tracker/docs/calculations.md

     Daily Calorie Need to Lose weight = Total Calorie Need to Maintain Weight – 600kcal

-Depending on your plan, the 600kcal is configurable and can be changed via the plugin’s settings page.
+Depending on your plan, the 600kcal is configurable and can be changed via the plugin's settings page.

 Sources:  [Be Strong](https://mybestrong.com/), [NHS Weight Loss Plan](http://www.nhs.uk/Livewell/weight-loss-guide/Pages/losing-weight-getting-started.aspx)  and  [Day One PDF of the plan](http://www.nhs.uk/Tools/Documents/WEIGHT-LOSS-PACK/week-1.pdf).